-In the OT, the Lord placed His command “You shall not steal” (Exodus 20:15) as one of the Ten Commandments which He wrote with His own finger on stone (Exodus 31:18).
-And in the NT Jesus, quoted the Ten Commandments (mentioning stealing) to the rich young ruler, when the latter asked “what good thing shall I do that I may have eternal life?”
+In the Old Testament, the Lord placed His command “You shall not steal” (Exodus 20:15) as one of the Ten Commandments which He wrote with His own finger on stone (Exodus 31:18).
+And in the New Testament Jesus, quoted the Ten Commandments (mentioning stealing) to the rich young ruler, when the latter asked “what good thing shall I do that I may have eternal life?”
 (Matthew 19: 16).
 The Lord commands, “Love your neighbor as yourself” and don’t violate his rights (Mark 12:31; Romans 13:9) for by doing this, a Christian fulfills God’s law (Matthew 22:39-40).

 For any society to exist, the principle of not stealing must be respected otherwise there will be no security and anarchy will prevail.
 The commandment of not stealing forbids any act by which, directly or indirectly, a person deceitfully gets the possessions of another.